 top of page

-Down on his luck Los Angeles cab driver Jason Schuyler is offered the trip of a lifetime by Jake, a local Casino dealer and gambler.
-He wants Schuyler to drive him back to the Navajo Reservation to the home he abandoned 30 years ago.
+Los Angeles cab driver Jason Schuyler is offered the fare of a lifetime by Jake, a local Casino dealer and gambler.
+Jake asks Schuyler to drive him to the Navajo Nation in Arizona, the home he abandoned 30 years ago.
 Jake's dream is to see his grandson compete in a Native American rodeo.

 ROAD TO EVERYWHERE